Kernix13/beginner-git-commands/ADVANCED_GIT.md

    1. `git revert <commit-hash>` → creates a new commit that undoes the changes from that commit.
    1. `git revert -n <commit-hash>` → “no commit,” stages the revert so you can review/edit before committing.
    1. `git revert <old-commit>..<new-commit>` → revert a range of commits in one step.
+1. `reset`: Moves the branch pointer to a specific commit
+   1. **`reset` rewrites history**.
+   1. Can eliminate commits from history (if using `--hard` or `--mixed`).
+   1. Can be destructive if those commits have been pushed and others depend on them.
+   1. Think: "rewind history to this point."
+   1. `git reset <commit-hash>` → default `--mixed`, moves branch pointer and keeps changes staged → unstaged.
+   1. `git reset --soft <commit-hash>` → moves branch pointer but keeps changes staged (as if you hadn’t committed yet).
+   1. `git reset --hard <commit-hash>` → moves branch pointer and wipes out changes (staged + working directory).
 1. `rebase`: An alternative to `git merge` or a cleanup tool for merge commits.
 Reapplies commits from your branch on top of another branch, creating a linear history instead of a merge commit.
 Can also be used interactively to clean up commit history.
+   1. **`rebase` rewrites history**.
    1. `git rebase main` (or `git rebase <branch-name>`) → replay commits from current branch onto the tip of `main`.
    1. `git rebase -i HEAD~4` → interactively edit, fixup, squash, reword, or drop the last 4 commits.

+Key differences:

+- `git reset` vs. `git revert`: Both "undo" things, but reset is for private work and wipes out the history, while revert is for public work and adds a new commit to cancel the effect of an old one.
+- `git rebase` vs. the others: Rebase is for organizing commit history and integrating changes from one branch to another in a linear way, not for "undoing" things in the same sense as reset or revert
+- `git restore` vs. the others: Restore specifically handles uncommitted changes within the working directory and staging area, effectively moving files back to a previous state without involving the commit history directly.
+It doesn't deal with commits themselves, unlike the other three commands

 <div align="right"><a href="#back-to-top" title="Table of Contents">Back to Top</a></div>